 6. Who we share your personal information with

-We may share your personal information with our subsidiaries to process it for the purposes of inter-group administration and to deliver products or services.
+We may share your personal information with our subsidiaries to process it for the purposes of inter-group administration and to deliver products, services or events.

 We may also share your personal information with the organisations below for the purposes set out in the table at paragraph 4 above:

 - our partners, sub-contractors and suppliers who work with us or provide services on our behalf

 - our professional advisors, including auditors, lawyers, bankers and insurers who provide consultancy, banking, legal, insurance and accounting services

 - our clients (where you are or act on behalf of a partner, sub-contractor or supplier and have been contracted to provide services to us for that client)

 - funders, being certain Government bodies (where you receive or have received a loan under our interest-free loan scheme)

 - law enforcement or other regulatory bodies including HM Revenue & Customs where required by applicable law

 - a prospective purchaser in the event that our business or any part of it is sold or merged with another business